Uberspace/lab/source/guide_prosody.rst

 ::

- [isabell@stardust ~]$ luarocks install --tree=fapsi prosody --local
+ [isabell@stardust ~]$ luarocks install --server=http://luarocks.org/manifests/fapsi prosody --local
  [...]
+ luabitop [...] is now built and installed in [...] cqueues [...] is now built and installed in [...] prosody [...] is now built and installed in [...]
  [isabell@stardust ~]$

-.. note:: Prosody only provides rockspecs for all modules individually (refer to: _prosodyrockspecs) and I am currently not listed as official maintainer on luarocks.
+.. note:: Prosody only provides rockspecs for all modules individually (refer to `prosody rocks <https://packages.prosody.im/rocks>`_ ) and currently there isn't a up-to-date version on luarocks.
+Please make sure you want to install the provided unofficial rockspec file.

 Adapt the ``.bash_profile`` again :